-At Batsford Arboretum is the national collection of Japanese Flowering Cherries along with a superb selection of 1600 unusual plants, shrubs & trees including acers, prunus, bamboos & magnolia.
+At Batsford Arboretum is the national collection of Japanese Flowering Cherries along with a superb selection of 1600 unusual plants, shrubs & trees including magnolia, acers, prunus and bamboos spread across 60 acres.
+Visitors can enjoy the Japanese flowering cherries escape in spring and the flowering cherries in bloom, which provide a stunning visual display.

 Lord Redesdale